ScarRanger/Freny-Bridal-Studio/README.md

 - Only pre-specified email addresses can access the system
 - Authentication is persistent across sessions

+### Manage Bookings (Calendar)
+- View a monthly calendar with all bookings
+- Days with bookings show a colored dot indicator
+- Click any day to open a modal dialog:
+  - See all bookings for that day
+  - Add a new booking for that day
+  - Edit or delete existing bookings
+- All changes are instantly synced to Firestore and Google Sheets

 ### Add Customer
 - Navigate to "Add New Customer"
 - Fill in customer details: